github-technology-partners/technologypartnerprogram/README.md

 Learn how to create a codespace for your GitHub repository.

 #### [Hosted Runners](hosted-runners.md)
-Learn how to use GitHub-hosted runners to run your workflows.
+Learn what partners have built around GitHub-hosted runners.

 </details>